iosdevzone/SwiftStandardLibraryPlaygrounds/SequenceAndCollectionFunctions.md

 ```

 ## contains
-Determines if a sequence contains an element
+Determines if a `SequenceType` contains an element
 ```swift
 contains(data, 7.0) // true
 ```